OldFella/hltv_api/README.md

 ### Maps & Sides
 - Get all maps
 - Get all sides

+### Counts
+- Get distinct counts of players, teams, and matches in the database

 ### API Design
 - Read-only (GET requests only)